×

 Patagonia photo tour in the fall

-• Photo tour from April 9th to 21st, 2023.
+• Photo tour from March 31st – April 12th, 2026

-• Main areas: El Chaltén, Perito Moreno Glacier, and Torres del Paine.
+• Main areas: El Chaltén, Perito Moreno Glacier, and Torres del Paine

-• Accommodation included in top hotels close to the best locations.
+• Accommodation included in top hotels close to the best locations

-• All entrance fees to national parks included.
+• All entrance fees to national parks included

-• A 3-night, fully outfitted photo experience with camping in the Patagonian wild.
+• A 3-night, fully outfitted photo experience with camping in the Patagonian wild

-Patagonia Photo Tour
+Official Patagonia Hiking Photo Tour Brochure

-Is this Patagonia Photo Tour the Right Trip for me?
+Is this Patagonia Photo Tour the right trip for me?

-During this fully outfitted camping experience, we’ll have a team of local porters and assistants so you can just hike with your camera gear and focus on shooting and taking in the views.
-We’ll be visiting and photographing many locations, so being in good physical shape is recommended so that you can enjoy the experience.
+During this fully outfitted camping experience, we’ll have a team of local porters and assistants so you can just hike with your camera and focus on shooting and taking in the views.
+While in Chile, we won’t be hiking as much, but there will be some shorter hikes to reach the best photography locations.

 Photography tour in Patagonia, Argentina, Chile